new-ft/frontend-take-home-assignment/README.md

 ## Objective

-Your primary task is to develop a reusable Dropdown Select component using React.
+Your primary task is to develop a reusable Dropdown Select component using NextJS.
 This component should allow users to select a single option from a list and should be versatile enough to be used in forms and multiple instances on the same page.

 ## Component API Example